Auto Transcript

 Satan has flooded this world with lures and temptations as part of this false system to cause the people of God to stumble and to make them useless as soldiers for the kingdom of God.

 In fact, believers uniquely have been given the ability to resist the bait, to identify the bait, to see past the tricks of Satan, and to resist the devil.
+The Apostle Paul just told us this last week at the end of verse 14.

-That means all true believers and listen to this.
-All true believers who have acknowledged their sinfulness before God. who have repented of their sins and who have believed in Jesus Christ as the sinless son of God, who lived a perfect life, came to the earth, lived a perfect life, died on the cross to pay the penalty of the sins for all who would believe, and then was raised on the third day.
-If you believe that, all people who believe that are believers who have been transformed from being a slave to sin, as Jesus calls it in John 8:34, into overcomers, as we saw in our last passage, and since believers are no longer slaves to sin, true and lasting victory, listen, is possible.
+That means all true believers—listen to this—all true believers who have acknowledged their sinfulness before God, who have repented of their sins, and who have believed in Jesus Christ as the sinless Son of God.
+He lived a perfect life, came to the earth, died on the cross to pay the penalty of sins for all who would believe, and then was raised on the third day.

-You are thinking, “I want to overcome sin.
+Now, I know what you’re thinking.
+You are thinking, “I want to overcome sin, but I don’t know how.”

 Are you interested?

-This is the apostles John’s entire counter strategy against Satan in a nutshell.
+If so, let’s look at verse 15.
+This is the Apostle John’s entire counter strategy against Satan in a nutshell.

 Do not love the world.